felixengelmann/act-r-sentence-parser-em/README.md

 ## An integrated model of eye movements in sentence comprehension ##

+> **The model and module code is under heavy development and at the moment in a kind of transition stage containing some redundant or deprecated code.
+Some things might not work.**

 An ACT-R sentence parsing model as described in Lewis & Vasishth (2005), extended to generate eye movements.

 This model includes: